albertoruibal/carballo/readme.md

 * Reordered some logic in the ExperimentalEvaluator
 * Fixed a bug in the detection of the 2 bishop bonus
 * Fixed another bug in the detection of candidate passer pawns
+* Bug in the detection of the adjacent columns found by Yonathan Maalo
 * Some improvements in the HTML5 interface

 Version 0.8: Build system and GWT modifications